-Many medical professionals believe that water, and only water, really does the trick, and that is our experience, too.
+Very funny, but thinking that any fluids will help with those pesky high altitude symptoms, is incorrect, nor is it very wise.Many medical professionals believe that water, and only water, really does the trick, and that is our experience, too.
 We make it a practice to always carry bottled water onboard our motorcoach tours and we urge our passengers

-Keep in mind, too that Denver is not really in the mountains—we are considered to be “high desert” and like most other deserts, it is extremely dry, with very low humidity.
+Keep in mind that Denver is not really "in the mountains."
+It's considered to be “high desert” and like most other deserts, it is extremely dry, with very low humidity.